kean/articles/2021-02-14-triple-trouble.markdown

 > You can find the complete implementation [on GitHub](https://github.com/kean/ThreeColumnNavigation).
 {:.info}

 > This solution requires Big Sur.
+And on iPad, you can't customize it, which you'll probably want to.
+This post is focused on macOS.
 {:.warning}

 <img alt="Triple-column navigation macOS" class="NewScreenshot" src="{{ site.url }}/images/posts/triple-trouble/macos.png">